C Two Types of Errors When Using SPC

 \[ LR-=FN/TN=(1-sensitivity)/specificity \]

-Thus, likelihood ratios allow us to quantify the probability of special causes in data and are useful quality characteristics of SPC rules (Anhøj 2015).
-All else being equal, a “good” rule (or combination of rules) is one with a high positive likelihood ratio and a low negative likelihood ratio.
+Likelihood ratios are therefore useful measures of the diagnostic value of SPC rules (Anhøj 2015).
+All else being equal, a good rule, or a good combination of rules, has a high positive likelihood ratio and a low negative likelihood ratio.

 Results from runs analyses of 2000 simulated run charts with 24 data points.
 In half the simulations a shift of 2 SD was introduced in the last 12 subgroups.
 Shift +/– indicates the presence or absence of true shifts in process mean.
 Signal +/– indicates the result from the run chart analysis using the two runs analysis rules (Anhøj 2015).